chriscareycode/cosmic-unicorn/cosmic-emoji-react/README.md

 A project for the Pimoroni Cosmic Unicorn that allows you to paint emojis on them, and control them from a computer, phone, or tablet. https://shop.pimoroni.com/products/cosmic-unicorn

+* Also supports pasting any image from your clipboard to the Cosmic Unicorn

 ![Cosmic Emojis](https://chriscarey.com/images/pimoroni/unicorn/cosmic-emoji-2.jpeg "Cosmic Emojis")

 Interface on mobile: